piu28/apacheds_replication_status/README.md

 ## Usage
 - Clone the Repo
 - Ensure LDAP Utilities are installed on the server from where the script will be executed since the script will execute ldapsearch on ApacheDS.
+- Ensure aws-cli is installed.
+AWS-CLI command is used to send the notification.
 - Replace the required variables in the script such as LDAP Master IPs, LDAP Bind Username/Password, FROM/TO Email addresses etc.
 - Execute the script: sh ldap_replication_script.sh